markdenardo/elementary/docs/README.md

 ## Licensing

-The example code listed in this repository is available under the terms of the ISC License.
+Elementary is available for use under either the PolyForm Strict 1.0.0 license, or under the terms of a commercial license, at your choosing.
+Please see LICENSE.md in the npm package for the full text of the PolyForm Strict 1.0.0 license, and please contact nick@elementary.audio to inquire for a commercial license.

-The Elementary framework itself is available under one of two different licenses for either personal or commercial use.
-Please see the Elementary package on npm for details.
+For use under the PolyForm Strict 1.0.0 license you must also include a note, "Made with Elementary Audio" either somewhere on the visible part of your application or webpage, or within the documentation.